asselstine/solidity-upgrade-patterns/README.md

 ## Storage

 Augur stores some of it's data in [singletons](https://en.wikipedia.org/wiki/Singleton_pattern); i.e. there is only one global instance.
-The rest of the data is stored in contracts created by factories.
+The rest of the data is stored in Delegator contracts created by factories.

-When a new contract is created, it is always a Delegator instance pointing to the corresponding contract.
 A Delegator is a contract that delegates all function calls to another contract using the DELEGATECALL opcode.
 The Delegators will therefore adopt the same storage shape and behaviour as the target contract.

 ```solidity
 contract Delegator is DelegationTarget {